khval/chunky_plains/README.md

 Disclaimer:

-    Video mode ID is hard coded in the source code, it probably does work on AmigaOS4.1 Final.
+    Video mode ID is hard coded in the source code, it probably does not work on AmigaOS4.1 Final.
     The code is present as it is, not interested in spending time bug fixing it.